Transfer Learning of CATE with Kernel Ridge Regression: Introduction

-We propose a novel approach for the transfer learning of {\bf C}ATE with {\bf O}verlap-adaptive {\bf KE}rnel ridge regression (\texttt{COKE}).
+\paragraph*{Contributions} We propose a novel approach for the transfer learning of {\bf C}ATE with {\bf O}verlap-adaptive {\bf KE}rnel ridge regression (\texttt{COKE}).
 It first splits the source data and uses one subset to derive candidate regression adjustment (RA) learners for CATE, through KRR with various regularization parameters.
 Then it fits another KRR with small regularization on the holdout source data to impute the counterfactual outcomes on the unlabeled target data.
 Finally, the best candidate RA learner is selected using the target data with pseudo-outcomes.
+Through theoretical analyses, we establish the rate-optimality of our regression adjustment and model selection strategies.
+Consequently, \texttt{COKE} simultaneously achieves the adaptivity to (i) unknown and weak overlap between the source and target distributions; (ii) unknown and weak overlap between the treated and control groups on the source; (iii) unknown complexity of the CATE function, as well as (iv) rate robustness to errors in the highly complex nuisance outcome models.